adkinsjd/adkinsjd.github.io/index.md

 ### Updates
 January 2021: _Utility-Independent Measurements of Electricity Reliability in Accra, Ghana_ accepted to IPSN '21

+November 2020: A Gridwatch chapter will be included in Springer's _Introduction to Development Engineering_.

 October 2020: Work on Edge Resource Management won best poster at CONIX 2020 annual review

 February 2020: _Browsing the Web of Connectable Things_ accepted to EWSN '20